zstg/zstg.github.io/src/content/posts/Linux/Emacs-Org.md

 ```

 This makes it convenient to use `Jupyter` src blocks within Emacs.
 Note
-that `emacs-jupyter`{.verbatim} needs to be set up for this.
+that `emacs-jupyter` needs to be set up for this.
 I've also
 set a custom size for the LaTeX (and image, e.g plot) previews here.

 ``` lisp